 How to Drive to the Grand Canyon

 Alternatively, you can drive to the South Rim, which is the most popular area.
-This is a 4.5-hour drive, so you’ll probably want to stay overnight in order to have time to view the area.
+This is a longer 4.5-hour drive.
 From U.S.-93, you’ll switch to I-40 in Kingman, Arizona, before taking AZ-64 straight up to the park.
 You can stay overnight in campgrounds or lodges at Tusayan or Grand Canyon Village, then spend the next day exploring the visitor center, Mather Point, or one of the many hiking trails.

 Bonus tip: This route takes you along the original Route 66 highway, so be sure to stop in Seligman, Arizona.
 It’s the town that inspired Radiator Springs in the movie Cars, and it’s home to the man who worked to preserve the old highway as a national treasure: Angel Delgadillo.